 It is said that the ninja disguised themselves as candy workmen and wandered through the town, collecting information on the techniques that each candy puller used.
 The talents and secrets of the different pullers were collected, and more complicated technology and designs were collected, making the candy pulling ever more complicated and beautiful.

 Amezaiku makers didn’t have shops.
 They were traveling vendors.
 The video below is a traditional call of a vendor entreating children to come and buy candy birds.

 The fact that amezaiku vendors made their wares on the streets contributed to the decline of the craft in the late 20th century.
 In the 1970s, health laws prohibited candy from being made in street stands, and also outlawed the old technique of blowing hollow candies, because you’d have the craftsman’s germs on the inside of your candy.
-(It’s still done this way in China, as you can see in this photo.)

 Making a living as a candy vendor on the street was always hit or miss, but eventually it became impossible.
 The remaining artisans hired themselves out for festivals and private events.
 In 1995, an amezaiku maker included in a book called “Vanishing Japan” was said to be the last experienced one in Tokyo.
 He said that his customers at that point were mostly young women, rather than children.
 Kids were too busy with scheduled activities, he said, but no doubt amezaiku faced stiff competition from the burgeoning world of TV and video games.